KaiosGit/Achaea/README.md

 Credits
 -------
-A very special thank you to **FangFang** not only in relation to this package, but also for his constant assistance and support that he has generously given to myself and many others with Nexus scripting.
+A very special thank you to **FangFang/Chubbs** not only in relation to this package, but also for his constant assistance and support that he has generously given to myself and many others with Nexus scripting.

 **Khaseem**, for his very helpful assistance in devising a better queueing method, the use of his Walkto package's search alias, and for improving my coding practices.